Five Secrets from a CEO on How to Successfully Close a Deal

 Final thoughts

-Through years of expertise, our approach has created a blueprint for success not only within digital marketing but one that translates across most other industries.
+Through years of expertise, our approach has created a blueprint for success not only within digital marketing but also across most other industries.

 My tips should outline achievable methods that both budding and established entrepreneurs alike can wield when pitching for new business.